 - Excel inherently doesn't understand the theory of change

 - Excel is not the best analytics platform

-Ultimately, a typical organization ends up using 4 to 6 different tools to achieve all the objectives of impact measurement, increasing significant time and resources wastage.
+Ultimately, a typical organization uses 4 to 6 different tools to achieve all the objectives of impact measurement, increasing significant time and resource wastage.

 Lean Data Measurement & Analytics